 How well a person does depends on the amount of poison they swallowed and how quickly they receive treatment.
 The faster a person gets medical help, the better the chance for recovery.

 Swallowing such poisons can have severe effects on many parts of the body.
 Extensive damage to the mouth, throat, eyes, lungs, esophagus, nose, and stomach are possible.
 Their outcome depends on the amount of damage.
 Damage continues to occur to the esophagus and stomach for several weeks after swallowing the poison.
-Death may occur as long as a month later.
+Perforation (holes) may develop in these organs, leading to serious bleeding and infection.
+Death may occur months later.
 Treatment may require removal of part of the esophagus and stomach.

 Epoxy poisoning; Resin poisoning